DK – US

 Heerup & Mathiesen

-At the peak of his artistic career, the Danish artist Henry Heerup (1907-93) was highly visible not only in Denmark, but also in a number of important exhibitions at MOMA, the Guggenheim and the Smithsonian in the United States.
-In the 1960s and 1970s, the development of spontaneous abstract painting in Europe, which had culminated in the formation of the CoBrA group of artists, also struck a responsive chord abroad, seriously launching Heerup’s career on the international art scene.
+At the peak of his artistic career, the Danish artist Henry Heerup (1907–93) was well-represented not only in Denmark, but also at a number of major exhibitions at e.g. MoMA, Guggenheim, and the Smithsonian, USA.
+The emergence of spontaneous abstract painting in Europe, culminating with the artists’ association CoBrA, also sent reverberations abroad during the 1960s–70s, in earnest elevating Heerup from the national to the international art scene.

-That is why it will be such a great pleasure to introduce Gert Mathiesen’s powerful paintings and graphic works to a Danish audience.
-Despite a long career in ceramics and visual art in both Denmark and the United States, this will be the very first presentation of Mathiesen’s works in a Danish art museum.
-The exhibition with Heerup and Mathiesen will forge fresh links between Denmark and the United States and kindle discussion about the international strength of Heerup’s characteristic pictorial language becomes the subject of debate.
+It gives us great pleasure, therefore, to introduce Gert Mathiesen’s powerful paintings and graphical works to a Danish audience.
+In spite of an extensive professional life with ceramics and visual art in both Denmark and the USA, this is the first time Mathiesen’s works are shown in a Danish art museum.
+The exhibition draws fresh parallels between Denmark and the USA, and the international magnitude of Heerup’s characteristic pictorial language becomes the subject of debate.